 Factors that Influence Cap Rates

 There are many factors that can influence cap rates, either positively or negatively.
 These include:

-- Location: Well-located properties tend to be considered more valuable than those located in secondary or tertiary markets and therefore, will generally have a lower cap rate than similar properties in less desirable locations.
-Within the same region, cap rates may vary from one submarket to another depending on the specifics (access, amenities, quality of schools, etc.) of that area.
+Properties based in prime locations are often seen as more valuable than those located in secondary or tertiary markets.
+Therefore, will often have a lower rate than similar properties in less ideal locations.
+Within the same region, cap rates may vary from one submarket to another depending on the specifics.
+For example the access, amenities, quality of schools, etc. of that area.

-- Market Conditions: Market conditions can also influence cap rates.
-For example, in a low environment, investors may be willing to pay a premium for individual properties which will drive cap rates down (unless NOI is correspondingly increasing).
+Market conditions can also influence cap rates.
+For example, in a low interest rate environment, investors may be willing to pay a premium for individual properties which will drive cap rates down (unless NOI is correspondingly increasing).

 How Investors Use Cap Rates

 Cap rates can be valuable to investors for several purposes.
 Here are the most common ways investors use cap rates when conducting property analyses: